Advanced CADCAM Software Solutions For The Manufacturing Industry

 Nesting multiple parts on a single pipe or section.
 Where a number of small parts can be produced from a common tube section, it is possible to use the PEPS Tubecut Laser nesting option.
 This allows the user to create individual programs for each part (including cutting path), simulate and check the cutting path.
 Parts of suitable section are then selected and the quantity required specified.
 New parts and quantities are added until PEPS Tubecut Laser reports that the material length specified is full.
 As each part is selected, PEPS automatically checked the section of the material and reports if it is a suitable part for the nest.
 An advanced nesting option is also available which will nest previously machined parts into a multiple number of tubes, where each nested tube can be then be postprocessed to form a complete NC program.
 This advanced nesting functionality an easy route to using stock material most effectively and economically.

 Reduce machine wear.
-PEPS Tubecut Laser has a wealth of in-built features that allow for the optimisation of the laser toolpath.
-For example, by smoothing out the toolpath in areas around tight corners or small features, PEPS Tubecut Laser will optimise the toolpath to reduce the wear on the machine tool at the same time; ensuring that feeds and speeds are maintained across the job.
+PEPS Tubecut Laser has a wealth of in-built features that allow for the optimization of the laser toolpath.
+For example, by smoothing out the toolpath in areas around tight corners or small features, PEPS Tubecut Laser will optimize the toolpath to reduce the wear on the machine tool at the same time; ensuring that feeds and speeds are maintained across the job.

 Toolpath verification and simulation.
 Within PEPS Tubecut Laser the toolpaths are presented showing the angle of the nozzle as it moves around the part in a full solid simulation.
 Instant feedback is provided about whether or not a specific move is possible - either in terms of machine head movement limits or accessibility.
 Any collisions that are detected are highlighted both on the model and via on-screen messages.
 The toolpath parameters can be edited directly or, in the event of a collision, automatically corrected at any time ensuring that your toolpath is both safe and using the optimum strategy to reduce processing time.
 Once the toolpath has been optimised, simply select the cutting conditions from the pre-defined technology tables and PEPS Tubecut Laser quickly generates reliable NC code.